 “Mother’s Day is a big deal in churches in Nigeria,” says Ebere Akadiri, a Nigerian native who now makes her home in the Netherlands.
 “Children give performances, sing the ‘Sweet Mother’ song, and everyone prays for mothers.”

-“There was a particular year (that) my children decided to make all the food and have me rest,” recalls the mother of five.
-“We celebrated with a lunch feast that included fried rice, dodo (fried plantain), Chicken Suya, and assorted drinks.”
+“There was a particular year my children decided to make all the food and have me rest,” recalls the mother of five.
+“We celebrated with a lunch feast that included fried rice, dodo (fried plantain), chicken suya, and assorted drinks.”

-Here are some other Mother’s Day traditions around the world.
+Here are six other Mother’s Day traditions around the world.

 Visit cemeteries in Peru